rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

 - `cloud_native_blob_protection` (Block List, Max: 1) Enable the RSC Cloud Native Protection feature for Azure Blob Storage.
 Provides protection for Azure Blob Storage through the rules and policies of SLA Domains. (see [below for nested schema](#nestedblock--cloud_native_blob_protection))
 - `cloud_native_protection` (Block List, Max: 1) Enable the RSC Cloud Native Protection feature for the Azure subscription.
 Provides protection for Azure virtual machines and managed disks through the rules and policies of SLA Domains. (see [below for nested schema](#nestedblock--cloud_native_protection))
 - `delete_snapshots_on_destroy` (Boolean) Should snapshots be deleted when the resource is destroyed.
 Default value is `false`.
+- `entra_group_id` (String) Object ID of the Entra ID group used for Entra ID authentication in Exocompute AKS clusters.
+This is a tenant-level setting shared across all subscriptions in the same tenant.
 - `exocompute` (Block List, Max: 1) Enable the RSC Exocompute feature for the Azure subscription.
 Provides snapshot indexing, file recovery, storage tiering, and application-consistent protection of Azure objects. (see [below for nested schema](#nestedblock--exocompute))
 - `servers_and_apps` (Block List, Max: 1) Enable the RSC Cloud Cluster feature for the Azure subscription.
 Provides ability to deploy Rubrik Cloud Data Management (CDM) clusters in Azure. (see [below for nested schema](#nestedblock--servers_and_apps))
 - `sql_db_protection` (Block List, Max: 1) Enable the RSC SQL DB Protection feature for the Azure subscription.
 Provides centralized database backup management and recovery in an Azure SQL Database deployment. (see [below for nested schema](#nestedblock--sql_db_protection))